a brief autobiography

 Noah Scott Sveiven

 I was born on 20 April 2001.
-I am a student, speechwriter, orator, and essayist.
+I am currently a student at Stanford University.

 I've served as an elected representative of my fellow students and an appointed representative of the youth of my community, and I've won numerous oratorical contests.
-In the summer of 2017, I studied at Georgetown University, and in the summer of 2018, I studied at Yale University.
-In the summer of 2019, I will study Norwegian and the history of Norway at the University of Oslo thanks to a scholarship for which I am thankful and fortunate.
+In the summer of 2017 I studied at Georgetown University through a summer program for high school students, and in the summer of 2018 I studied at Yale University as a Young Global Scholar.
+In the summer of 2019 I studied Norwegian at the University of Oslo International Summer School.

-Presently, I am a senior at S.O.A.R.
-High School in Lancaster, California - where I am concurrently enrolled in Antelope Valley College.
-During my junior year, I served as Student Body President.
-Now I am the student member of the Board of Trustees of the Antelope Valley Union High School District.
-My term began in July 2018 and will end on 30 June 2019.
+Before Stanford, I concurrently attended SOAR High School and Antelope Valley College.
+During my junior year of high school, I served as Student Body President.
+During my senior year of high school, I was the student member of the Board of Trustees of the Antelope Valley Union High School District.
+My term began in July 2018 and ended on 30 June 2019.
+The turbulence of this period has been extensively, and illuminatingly, covered by the Antelope Valley Press.

-My interest in politics began in the fifth grade.
-On one particularly impactful weekend, my father and I were going to see a movie.
-Dispassionate about the film we intended to see, we changed our minds at the last moment and instead saw my spontaneous choice: The Iron Lady, a drama starring Meryl Streep that told the story of Margaret Thatcher.
-The film ignited my passion for democratic republicanism and inculcated in me the desire to achieve a definitive purpose just like the prime minister did.
-I began to watch interviews and speeches of the Iron Lady and, with time, other important political leaders.
-As an adult, I hope to serve the people in the mold of those about whom I have learned.
-Whether this hope will come to pass in the chambers of the judiciary, the trails of a gubernatorial campaign, or the corridors of Congress, or some other meaningful location, I do not know.
+As an adult, I hope to serve others in the mold of those about whom I have learned.
+Whether this hope will come to pass in the chambers of the judiciary, the trails of a gubernatorial campaign, or the corridors of a legislature, or some other meaningful location, I do not know.
 However, I have set my bearings and am accelerating with hope.

-I enjoy writing letters to friends, listening to music, eating delicious vegetarian - and sometimes vegan - meals, and taking naps in the afternoon.
-My academic focuses include the history and jurisprudence of the U.S. Supreme Court; the intricacies of mathematics (which offer a respite from the raucous incantations of politics); the primate species bonobos; and political philosophy and ethics.
+I enjoy writing letters to friends, listening to music, and eating tasty meals with loved ones.
+My academic focuses include the history and jurisprudence of the U.S. Supreme Court; the primate species bonobos; environmental science; and political philosophy and ethics.

 For as long as I live, I will continue to learn what I can, improve the tenor of my daily deeds, and use the power of words to ameliorate the ills of our beloved world.
 Joy is my life's purpose: to pursue it, to foster it, to share it, and to celebrate it.